mariuszkuswik/Nauka/Linux/egzamin_praktyczny_cg.md

 - Install the default AppStream stream/profile for container-tools
 - Install the youtube-dl package (from EPEL)
-Check for system updates, but don't install them Configure IP Addresses on the Second Network Interface on the First Server On the first server, configure the second interface's IPv4/IPv6 addresses using nmtui.
+Check for system updates, but don't install them

+## 3. Configure IP Addresses on the Second Network Interface on the First Server

+On the first server, configure the second interface's IPv4/IPv6 addresses using nmtui.

-IP Addresses:
+**IP Addresses:**

 IPv4: 10.0.1.20/24
 IPv6: 2002:0a00:0114::/64
 Manual, not Automatic (DHCP) for both interfaces
 Only IP addresses, no other fields
 Configure only, do not activate

 Configure Persistent Journals on Both Servers
 By default, the systemd journal logs to memory in RHEL 8, in the location /run/log/journal.
 While this works fine, we'd like to make our journals persistent across reboots.

 Configure the systemd journal logs to be persistent on both servers, logging to /var/log/journal.

-Managing Tuned Profiles and Individual Processes
+## 4. Managing Tuned Profiles and Individual Processes
 On the first server:

 Set a merged tuned profile using the the powersave and virtual-guest profiles.